smajidy/smajidy.github.io/README.md

 The 1.75-second opening, selected research, timeline, talks, complete bibliography, CV, gallery and source image files are unchanged by this page split.
 Preview files are external review aids, not public-site source files.

+## September 2026 gallery and publication refinements

+The homepage browser/share title is simply **Shayan Majidy**; separate pages retain their descriptive titles.
+The Textbook and Outreach subheadings share the same type treatment.
+The gallery introduction uses the whole shared column.

+Conference annotations and three timestamped talk links were supplied by the site owner.
+Retain the YouTube `t=` parameters.
+Do not infer further acceptances from the presence of a recording.

+The owner supplied `Nicole_Ray_2022.png` (18 May 2022) and `Quantum_Steampunk_2026.png` (2 March 2026), together with their captions.
+No identities or dates were inferred from the images.
+Original files are retained; only the generated display copies are resized/compressed.

+Two Instagram photos could not be retrieved.
+Source-only notes in `_pages/oot-and-aboot.md` preserve the exact post URLs, caption instructions and dates.
+There are no public placeholders.
+The outreach date is only specified to February 2021, so use the month without inventing a day when adding that photo.